jamiealquiza/tachymeter/README.md

 import "github.com/jamiealquiza/tachymeter"

 func main() {
+    // Initialize a tachymeter with a max
+    // sample window of 50.
     t := tachymeter.New(&tachymeter.Config{Size: 50})

     for i := 0; i < 100; i++ {
         start := time.Now()
         doSomeWork()
+        // We add the time that
+        // each doSomeWork() call took.
         t.AddTime(time.Since(start))
     }

+    // The timing summaries are calculated
+    // and dumped to console.
     t.Calc().Dump()
 }
 ```